dfuse-io/eosws-js/README.md

 ## Deprecated

-**IMPORTANT** This library is now deprecated and is not maintained anymore.
+**IMPORTANT** This library is now deprecated and is not actively maintained anymore.

 We transform it into a full blown dfuse API Client Library.
-We highly recommend to upgrade, to profit from automatic authentication handling, supported HTTP API, streamlined overall usage of the library and all the latest goodies of dfuse API.
-We have prepare an extensive [Migration Guide](https://github.com/dfuse-io/client-js/MIGRATION.md) so you can migrate from this library to the latest version like a breeze.
+We highly recommend to upgrade, to profit from automatic authentication handling, full dfuse REST API, automatic re-connect and stream restart, streamlined overall usage of the library and all the latest goodies of dfuse API.
+We have prepared an extensive [Migration Guide](https://github.com/dfuse-io/client-js/blob/master/MIGRATION.md) so you can migrate from this library to the latest version like a breeze.

 The development now occurs at https://github.com/dfuse-io/client-js.